Compact Proofs of Model Performance via Mechanistic Interpretability: Introduction

 \todoOldA{maybe include normalized accuracy bound / bound tightness in the diagram}

-One key challenge is that neural network architectures are highly expressive~\citep{szegedy2013intriguing, zhang2021understanding}, and models with similar training procedure and performance may still have learned significantly different weights~\citep{nanda2023progress, Chughtai2023}.
-Thus, using only knowledge of the architecture or training procedure, it can be challenging to develop efficient proof strategies for verifying model performance.
+One key challenge to verification is that neural network architectures are highly expressive~\citep{szegedy2013intriguing, zhang2021understanding}, and models with similar training procedure and performance may still have learned significantly different weights~\citep{nanda2023progress, Chughtai2023}.
+This expressivity makes it difficult to adequately \emph{compress} explanations of global model behavior in ways that \emph{correspond} closely enough to the model's actual mechanisms to be useful for efficient verification without being too \emph{lossy}, especially when using only knowledge of the architecture or training procedure.
 We propose verifying model performance using understanding derived from \emph{mechanistic interpretability} (\autoref{sec:background-setup}) -- that is, reverse engineering the specific implementation of the algorithm from the learned weights of particular models.
 Knowledge of the specific implementation allows us to construct less lossy simplifications of the model, and more efficiently reason about model performance over possible inputs.

 \todoOldA{add a sentence about generalization bounds} In this work, we provide a case study of translating mechanistic interpretations into compact proofs.
 We train an attention-only transformer on a Max-of-$K$ task with \NumSeeds{} random seeds (\autoref{sec:experimental-setting}), and then reverse engineer the models using standard mechanistic interpretability techniques.
-We use our understanding to define a set of 102 different computer-assisted proof strategies with varying tightness of bound and with different asymptotic complexity and number of required floating-point operations (\autoref{sec:provably-bounding-model-performance}).\footnote{ Our 102 proof strategies are can be broken up as $1+1+10\times5\times2$: two standalone strategies, and a class of strategies parameterized on three axes of cardinality 10, 5, and 2 (\autoref{sec:comparison}). }
+We use our understanding to define a set of 102 different computer-assisted proof strategies with varying tightness of bound and with different asymptotic complexity and number of required \ifbool{neuripsonly}{FLOPs}{floating-point operations} (\autoref{sec:provably-bounding-model-performance}).\footnote{ Our 102 proof strategies are can be broken up as $1+1+10\times5\times2$: two standalone strategies, and a class of strategies parameterized on three axes of cardinality 10, 5, and 2 (\autoref{sec:comparison}). } We validate our technique against an additional \the\numexpr\NumSeeds*4 \space models for varying values of $K$ (\autoref{sec:scalability:larger-input-spaces}).